-4.1.1.4.3 Plans shall be available for transport to Definitive Medical Care Facilities (DMFC) upon return to Earth.
+- 4.1.4.3 Plans shall be available for transport to Definitive Medical Care Facilities (DMCF) upon return to Earth. - 4.1.4.4 Return to Earth capability shall be available for more serious illness/injuries on orbit, when feasible.

-4.1.1.4.4 Return to Earth capability shall be available for more serious illness/injuries on orbit, when feasible.
-It is also expected that all rescue crews, whether they be NASA sponsored or DoD sponsored, that support launch and landing contingencies can provide this Level of Care.
+It is also expected that all rescue crews that support launch and landing contingencies can provide this level of care.

-4.1.1.4.5 Level of Care Three shall be provided for space flight crews that are engaged in missions outside of LEO, but of a short duration (e.g., lunar/planetary/missions equal to or less than 30 days).
+4.1.4.5 Level of Care Three shall be provided for space flight crews that are engaged in missions outside of LEO, but of a short duration, e.g., lunar/planetary/missions equal to or less than 30 days.

-4.1.1.5 Level of Care Four
+4.1.5 Level of Care Four

-4.1.1.5.1 A moderate to high level of potential risk exists that personnel may experience medical problems on orbit.
+A moderate to high level of potential risk exists that personnel may experience medical problems on orbit.
 Risk to the mission is greater for medical issues beyond routine ambulatory medicine.

-Preventive strategies shall be used to a greater degree to reduce the overall risk.
+4.1.5.1 Preventive strategies shall be used to a greater degree to reduce the overall risk.